Skip to main content

 • Your UCAS Personal I.D. or Cardiff University Student number (this will be contained in your offer letter)

-• Details of all relevant unspent conviction as appropriate (in accordance with the requirements of the programme applied for), including copies of any restrictions and/or licence conditions.
+• Details of any relevant unspent conviction as appropriate (in accordance with the requirements of the programme applied for), including copies of any documents listing current restrictions and/or licence conditions.

-• Probation officer or police contact, where relevant, with your permission to contact them to discuss the restrictions.
+• Probation officer and/or police contact, where relevant, with your permission to contact them to discuss the restrictions.

-• Any other information the applicant wishes to provide (see below in relation to information the Admissions Review Panel will take into consideration).
+• Any other information you wish to provide (see below in relation to information the Admissions Review Panel will take into consideration).

 The information provided will be shared with the Admissions Review Panel (hereon known as the Panel).